(Originally published on 2025-04-05; last reviewed on 2026-02-17; last updated on 2026-02-17)

 Some cards with cycling have abilities that trigger when they’re cycled.
 “When you cycle this card” means “When you discard this card to pay an activation cost of a cycling ability.”
 These abilities trigger from whatever zone the card winds up in after it’s cycled.

-The following rules (or their examples) were updated: 107.1b, 110.5c, 111.4, 111.12, 113.2a, 113.6k, 113.6m, 113.7a, 118.12, 201.5a, 201.5b, 208.2a, 208.3a, 400.6, 400.7e, 407.3, 500.10, 508.1c, 603.12, 607.4, 607.5, 607.5a, 608.2k, 608.3e, 611.2b, 613.6, 614.12, 614.13a, 614.13c, 616.1f, 616.1g, 700.1, 700.14, 701.19f, 701.20d, 701.20g, 702.1b, 702.15e, 702.29c, 704.4, 707.2, 707.3, 707.4, 707.5, 707.6, 707.9a, 707.9b, 707.9d, 707.9e, 707.9f, 707.11, and 729.3.
+This update applies to the following rules (or their examples): 107.1b, 110.5c, 111.4, 111.12, 113.2a, 113.6k, 113.6m, 113.7a, 118.12, 201.5a, 201.5b, 208.2a, 208.3a, 400.6, 400.7e, 407.3, 500.10, 508.1c, 603.12, 607.4, 607.5, 607.5a, 608.2k, 608.3e, 611.2b, 613.6, 614.12, 614.13a, 614.13c, 616.1f, 616.1g, 700.1, 700.14, 701.19f, 701.20d, 701.20g, 702.1b, 702.15e, 702.29c, 704.4, 707.2, 707.3, 707.4, 707.5, 707.6, 707.9a, 707.9b, 707.9d, 707.9e, 707.9f, 707.11, and 729.3.

 Two of these updates come with a small error.
-The example for 201.5b cites the activation cost of Skithiryx, the Blight Dragon as “{BB}”,2 and the example for 707.11 refers to Olivia Voldaren, a legendary permanent, as “an Olivia Voldaren.”
+The example for rule 201.5b cites the activation cost of Skithiryx, the Blight Dragon as “{BB}”,2 and the example for rule 707.11 refers to Olivia Voldaren, a legendary permanent, as “an Olivia Voldaren.”

 A handful of Oracle text citations were not updated, particularly toward the end of the CR.3 Rules and/or examples that were not updated include: 116.2e, 712.21b, 729.5, 800.4a, 801.5a, 810.9a, and 903.4.
 Card text templates used by the following rules did not lose the brackets around phrases such as “this creature”: 208.2b, 701.39d, and 702.122d.